scipy-lectures/scientific-python-lectures/intro/scipy.rst

   .. plot:: pyplots/odeint_introduction.py
     :scale: 70

-Another example with ``odeint`` will be a damped spring-mass oscillator (2nd order oscillator).
-The position of a mass attached to a spring obeys the 2nd order ODE ``y'' + 2 eps wo  y' + wo^2 y = 0`` with ``wo^2 = k/m`` with ``k`` the spring constant, ``m`` the mass and ``eps=c/(2 m wo)``
+Another example with :func:`scipy.integrate.odeint` will be a damped spring-mass oscillator
+(2nd order oscillator).
+The position of a mass attached to a spring obeys the 2nd order ODE ``y'' + 2 eps wo  y' + wo^2 y = 0`` with ``wo^2 = k/m``
+with ``k`` the spring constant, ``m`` the mass and ``eps=c/(2 m wo)``